flectra-hq/flectra/doc/reference/javascript_reference.rst

 ========================

 Once we are able to load our javascript files into the browser, we need to make sure they are loaded in the correct order.
-In order to do that, Flectra has defined a small module system (located in the file *addons/web/static/src/js/boot.js*, which needs to be loaded first).
+In order to do that, Odoo has defined a small module system (located in the file *addons/web/static/src/js/boot.js*, which needs to be loaded first).

-The Flectra module system, inspired by AMD, works by defining the function *define* on the global flectra object.
+The Odoo module system, inspired by AMD, works by defining the function *define* on the global odoo object.
 We then define each javascript module by calling that function.
-In the Flectra framework, a module is a piece of code that will be executed as soon as possible.
+In the Odoo framework, a module is a piece of code that will be executed as soon as possible.
 It has a name and potentially some dependencies.
 When its dependencies are loaded, a module will then be loaded as well.
 The value of the module is then the return value of the function defining the module.